Is learning a new language difficult and boring for you?

 3. Learning through flashbacks

-Let’s move to the actual part, learning, and translations.
+Let’s move to the actual part: learning and translations.

-In the last step, when you click on a word, Lingopie creates contextual and visual-based flashcards automatically for you to study later.
+In the last step, when you click on a word, Lingopie automatically creates contextual and visual-based flashcards for you to study later.

 The words, phrases, and slang you searched for are all available in one place as flashcards.
 So, you can go to this section and access all the content and words you are looking for together.